- Safety and Health Topics

 The right ventilation and building care can prevent and fix IAQ problems.
 Although OSHA does not have IAQ standards, it does have standards about ventilation and standards on some of the air contaminants that can be involved in IAQ problems.
 OSHA responds to questions about standards with letters of interpretation.
 OSHA's letters of interpretation specifically addressing IAQ issues can be found in Other Resources.
 The General Duty Clause of the OSH Act (the law that created OSHA) requires employers to provide workers with a safe workplace that does not have any known hazards that cause or are likely to cause death or serious injury.
-Twenty-five states, Puerto Rico and the Virgin Islands have OSHA-approved State Plans and have adopted their own standards and enforcement policies.
-For the most part, these States adopt standards that are identical to Federal OSHA.
-However, some States have adopted different standards applicable to this topic or may have different enforcement policies.
 The following States have Indoor Air regulations:

 The purpose of this webpage is to give workers and employers useful, up-to-date information to identify, correct, and prevent IAQ problems.

 Frequently Asked Questions

 Provides a series of questions and answers about indoor air quality.

 Discusses indoor air quality in schools as it may affect the health, performance and comfort of school staff and students.